 The Office Manager’s Role

-- Advanced knowledge of MS Word and MS Excel
+Advanced proficiency with MS Word and MS Excel

 Dates of Employment